ViachKakovskyi/kakovskyi.github.io/talks/index.md

 <p>
 </p>
 <p>
-I wanna note that never been in Odessa before and definitely liked the city.
+I wanna note that never been in Odessa before and liked the city.
 Looking forward to visiting it again.
 </p>

 </div>